mattbraz/ita-puzzles/README.md

 In this example, the solution cost of $90 is computed as (10+8*3) + (10+7*3) + (10+5*3).

 Run your program on the 9 sample inputs found in this file and report the total cost of the 9 solutions found by your program, as well as each individual solution.

+Queens & Knights
+---

+In 1850, Carl Friedrich Gauss and Franz Nauck showed that it is possible to place eight queens on a chessboard such that no queen attacks any other queen.
+The problem of enumerating the 92 different ways there are to place 8 queens in this manner has become a standard programming example, and people have shown that it can be solved using many different search techniques.
+Now consider a variant of this problem: you must place an equal number of knights and queens on a chessboard such that no piece attacks any other piece.
+What is the maximum number of pieces you can so place on the board, and how many different ways can you do it?